Carlsen Verlag

 Stand-up Advent calendar by Carlsen Verlag 1959.

-Carlsen Verlag is a subsidiary of the homonymous Danish publishing house which in turn belongs to the Swedish media company Bonnier.
+Carlsen Verlag is a German subsidiary of the homonymous Danish publishing house which in turn belongs to the Danish media company Egmont Group.
 The branch was founded on 25 April 1953 in Hamburg.

 The publisher's program focuses on books for children, i.e. Harry Potter, Rugrats, Naruto, Twilight, and The Adventures of Tintin.

 By 2005 Carlsen Comics, the publisher's comic division, had grown to be one of the three biggest comic book publishers in Germany.
 Carlsen is one of the ten biggest publishers of children's books.